Cleaning Tips to Remove Allergens at Home

 To control and eliminate dust mites, you may want to get rid of overstuffed furniture and heavy drapes.
 Allergens and dust get trapped in horizontal blinds and drapes.
 Instead of drapes, use washable curtains or blinds with roll-down shades.
 Dust mites also tend to proliferate in homes with wall-to-wall carpets.
 Hardwood, tile, and vinyl floors help reduce exposure to allergens.
 If you love carpets, however, then it is best to choose low-pile carpets that are easier to maintain.
 Never shampoo carpets or rugs because moisture can trigger mould growth.
 If you live in a house, you should also vacuum or sweep the entryways to prevent pollen and dust from entering into your house.

 If you have allergies, you must wear long clothing, gloves, and a mask while cleaning.
 If you are allergic to cleaning detergents, then you should avoid using them.
-Call local cleaners for help and have a coffee or lunch with friends.
+Call local cleaners near you for help and have a coffee or lunch with friends.
 It is best to leave the house for a few hours.

 To keep allergens under control, you may want to use laundry detergents that eliminate mould, pollen, and pet dander from fabrics and kill dust mites and bacteria.
 Some products do not require high temperatures and are suitable for rugs, stuffed animals, delicates, clothing, and bedding.
 Choose laundry detergents that don’t have a strong scent or you risk making allergies worse.